archesproject/arches-docs/docs/developing/reference/data-model.rst

 The second, ``nodegroup_id``, is a foreign key attribute (thus also a UUID) that refers from somewhere else to a NodeGroup.
-For example, a Tile object may have an associated NodeGroup; that NodeGroup object itself would be referenced as ``tile.nodegroup``, and the NodeGroup's UUID -- which in the context of a Tile object is a foreign key -- would therefore be ``tile.nodegroup_id``.
+For example, a Node object may have an associated NodeGroup; that NodeGroup object itself would be referenced as ``node.nodegroup``, and the NodeGroup's UUID -- which in the context of a Node object is a foreign key -- would therefore be ``node.nodegroup_id``.

-The reason to use ``tile.nodegroup_id``, instead of getting the NodeGroup's ID by going through the associated NodeGroup object with ``tile.nodegroup.nodegroupid``, is that the latter would involve an extra database query to fetch the NodeGroup instance, which would be a waste if you don't actually need the NodeGroup itself.
-When all you need is the NodeGroup's UUID -- perhaps because you're just going to pass it along to something else that only needs the UUID -- then there's no point fetching the entire NodeGroup when you already have the Tile in hand and the Tile's ``nodegroup_id`` field is a foreign key to the Tile's associated NodeGroup.
-You might as well just get that foreign key, ``tile.nodegroup_id``, directly.
+The reason to use ``node.nodegroup_id``, instead of getting the NodeGroup's ID by going through the associated NodeGroup object with ``node.nodegroup.nodegroupid``, is that the latter would involve an extra database query to fetch the NodeGroup instance, which would be a waste if you don't actually need the NodeGroup itself.
+When all you need is the NodeGroup's UUID -- perhaps because you're just going to pass it along to something else that only needs the UUID -- then there's no point fetching the entire NodeGroup when you already have the Node in hand and the Node's ``nodegroup_id`` field is a foreign key to the Node's associated NodeGroup.
+You might as well just get that foreign key, ``node.nodegroup_id``, directly.